gaearon/react-hot-loader/_posts/2014-07-23-integrating-jsx-live-reload-into-your-react-workflow.md

 ## Credits

-This wouldnʼt be possible without help of these people:
+This wouldnʼt be possible without help of several people.
+Iʼd like to thank:

 * [Pete Hunt](http://github.com/petehunt) for React and dropping by every now and then;
 * [Tobias Koppers](http://github.com/sokra) for Webpack, [react-proxy-loader](http://github.com/sokra/react-proxy-loader) and explanations;